 Rachel Ann’s approach was right as there were differences of interest, level and experience within the group I was in.
 Don Giovanni ?
 Fine.
 Les misérables ?
 Aso good.
 A virtuoso Rossini aria ?
 All is possible.
 A bergerette ?
 Delightful !
 Only Jacques Brel ?
 Yes also good, but with an English baroque song.
 And no, not à la Sting but according to the rules of bel canto.
 Each day began with technique.
 The triangle of vowels was new to all of us.
 Then learning to breathe not only from the abdomen but also using the back.
 A fascinating experience !

 Rachel Ann is one of the pillars of this course.
 The second is her husband Maurice.

 Maurice speaks only French but his art of cooking follows the rules of ‘la cuisine française’ which communicates in all languages !
 Not only the taste but also how the delicacies were presented.

-“Yes, that was an amazing week with lovely music, jolly contacts and inspired singers, not forgetting the marvellous meals provided by Maurice !!
-Highly recommended !”
+“Yes, that was an amazing week with lovely music, new friends and inspired singers, not forgetting the marvellous meals provided by Maurice !!